-Fox Valley Technical College’s consistent 92% graduate job placement rate doesn’t happen by chance.
+Fox Valley Technical College’s 94% graduate employment rate doesn’t happen by chance.
 The high job placement is the result of careful matching of graduates’ skills to employer needs.
 Employer advisory committees guide the curriculum for each FVTC occupational program, providing real-world business expertise that positions the college’s graduates for employment in their industries.

 There are three types of employer advisory committees: